Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    based on [[!MPEGDASH]] or HLS [[!RFC8216]] based on information in the ingested stream.

-   The second workflow, constitutes ingest to a passive delivery system such as a cloud storage or a content delivery network.
-In this case the stream needs to be formatted as close as possible to the final stream for consumption by a client.
+   The second workflow, constitutes ingest to a passive delivery system such as a cloud storage or a Content Deliery Network.
+In this case the stream needs to be formatted as closely as possible to the final stream for consumption by an end client.
    This interface is defined in the second part, interface 2 [=DASH Ingest=] or [=HLS Ingest=].
    It enables a HTTP POST based version of these commonly used streaming protocols.
-   In this case, besides the media objects, also manifest objects are ingested to the [=Receiving entity=].
+   In this case, besides the media objects, also manifest objects are ingested by the [=Receiving entity=].

     Diagram 1: Example with [=CMAF Ingest=]